modernweb-dev/rocket/site/pages/10--docs/20--basics/20--pages.rocket.md

 # Pages

-**Pages** are a the only files that get rendered into the output folder.
+**Pages** are the only files that get rendered into the output folder.

 3 types of pages are supported: